-Figure 9 shows more detailed emissions inventories of diesel freight trucks in the three biggest economic circles, Jing-Jin-Ji, Yangzi River Delta and Pearl River Delta, with a resolution of 0.1×0.1 degrees per cell.
+Figure 9 shows more detailed emissions inventories of diesel freight trucks in the three biggest economic circles, Jing-Jin-Ji, Yangtze River Delta and Pearl River Delta, with a resolution of $0.1 \times 0.1^{\circ}$ per cell.
 The emission map indicated that cities with developed road networks and their surroundings suffered the most from the emissions of freight trucks.
 The distributions in the three districts were not the same.
 Pearl River Delta had the highest density of emissions.
 The high emissions area is close to Guangzhou and Shenzhen, the core cities in PRD.
-Meanwhile in Yangzi River Delta, the emissions are much more dispersed due to the large numbers of cities with high economic growth and well developed road networks.
-From the differences in the emission distribution, we can conclude that emissions from freight trucks in PRD are more aggregate.
+Meanwhile, in Yangtze River Delta the emissions are much more dispersed due to the large numbers of cities with high economic growth and well-developed road networks.
+From the differences in the emission distribution we can conclude that emissions from freight trucks in PRD are more aggregate.

-3.5 Comparisons with Other Studies
+3.5 Comparisons with other studies

-$NO_X$ emission from this research is 28% higher than the MEP's estimation of 3,900,000 ton $NO_X$ emissions from trucks in 2011 (MEP, 2012b).
-And according to the MEP, the total PM2.5 emissions from the truck fleet were 460,000 ton in 2011 (MEP, 2012a), which is 130% higher than estimation in this research.
+NO_x emission from this research is 28 % higher than the MEP's estimation of 3.9 million tonnes NO_x emissions from trucks in 2011 (MEP, 2012b).
+According to the MEP, the total $PM{2.5}$ emissions from the truck fleet were 460 000 t in 2011 (MEP, 2012a), which is 130 % higher than the estimations in this research.
 The differences come from method, basic data and major assumptions.